NeuraLegion/sectester-js/packages/repeater/README.md

 }
 ```

-Package contains `RequestRunner` implementations for both HTTP and WS protocols.
+Package contains `RequestRunner` implementations for HTTP protocol only.
 To support other protocol new class implementation of `RequestRunner` should be registered in global IoC container:

 ```ts